StikTools/StikTools-iOS/README.md

+# StikTools - Legacy has been discontuned.
+I am now working on StikTools - College

-# StikTools - Your All-in-One Utility App
+## StikTools - Your All-in-One Utility App

 ## StikTools is a versatile app designed to simplify your daily tasks, offering a range of tools in one easy-to-use interface.